-The division shall be under the control of a director to be appointed by the treasurer and who shall be qualified by reason of exceptional training and experience in the field of activities of his respective division and shall serve at the will and pleasure of the treasurer.
+(c) The Treasurer shall appoint a director, qualified by reason of exceptional training and experience in the field of activities of his or her respective Division, and who shall serve at the will and pleasure of the Treasurer.

 For the purpose of this article:

 "Debt" means bonds, notes, certificates of participation, certificate transactions, capital leases, debentures, lease purchases, mortgages, securitizations and all other forms of securities and indebtedness obligations evidencing specific amounts owed and payable on demand or on determinable dates.

 (2) Evaluate cash flow projections relative to proposed and existing revenue bond issues.

-(3) Act as liaison with the Legislature on all debt matters, including, but not limited to, new debt issues and the status of debt issued by the state and its spending units.
+(4) Act as liaison with the Legislature on all debt matters, including, but not limited to, new debt issues and the status of debt issued by the State and its spending units.

-(4) Assist the state and its spending units regarding the issuance of debt if requested.
+(5) Assist the State and its spending units regarding the issuance of debt if requested.

-(5) Establish reporting requirements for the issuance of debt by the state and its spending units pursuant to the provisions of this article.
+(6) Establish reporting requirements for the issuance of debt by the State and its spending units pursuant to the provisions of this article.

-(7) Contract, cooperate or join with any one or more other governments or public agencies, or with any political subdivision of the state, or with the United States, to perform any administrative service, activity or undertaking which any such contracting party is authorized by law to perform and to charge for providing such services and expend any fees collected.
+(9) Contract, cooperate or join with any one or more other governments or public agencies, with any political subdivision of the State, or with the United States, to perform any administrative service, activity or undertaking which the contracting party is authorized by law to perform, charge for providing services and expend any fees collected.

-(c) On or before the thirty-first day of January and the thirty-first day of July of each year, the treasurer shall prepare and issue a report of all debt of the state and its spending units and of all proposed debt issuances of which the treasurer has received notice and shall furnish a copy of such report to the governor, the president of the Senate, the speaker of the House of Delegates, the members of the joint committee on government and finance, the legislative auditor and upon request to any other legislative committee and any member of the Legislature.
+(d) On or before January 31 and July 31 of each year, the division shall prepare and issue a report of all debt of the State and its spending units and of all proposed debt issuances of which the division has received notice and shall furnish a copy of the report to the Governor, the President of the Senate, the Speaker of the House of Delegates, the members of the Joint Committee on Government and Finance, the Legislative Auditor and upon request to any other legislative committee and any member of the Legislature.
 The report shall be kept available for inspection by any citizen of the state.
-The treasurer shall also prepare updated reports of all debt of the state and its spending units as of March 31 and September 30 each year, which shall be available for inspection at the office of the state Treasurer within thirty days of the end of the respective calendar quarter.
+The division shall also prepare updated reports of all debt of the state and its spending units as of March 31 and September 30 each year, which shall be available for inspection at the office of the state Treasurer within thirty days of the end of the respective calendar quarter.

-The division of debt management shall promulgate rules relating to reporting requirements and its duties under this article and the rules shall be promulgated in accordance with the provisions of article three, chapter twenty-nine-a of this code.
+The Treasurer shall propose rules for legislative approval relating to the reporting requirements and duties under this article in accordance with the provisions of article three, chapter twenty-nine-a of this code.